NERSC/Perlmutter_Training_Jan2022/CUDA/README.md

 Each rank first checks for all the devices visible to it and then assigns itself one of the devices, PCI addresses of all the devices visible to all the ranks are printed out.
 This is to help understand rank to GPU bindings that are studied in next exercises.

 Just like the first exercise, all the code is located in the same file i.e. `vecAdd.cu`.
 Keeping the file extension as `cu` makes it recgonizable as CUDA containing file by the NVIDIA programming environment and causes it to link `cudart` library simplifying things.
-When using `PrgEnv-nvidia` the `CC` wrapper by default links in the MPI implementation built for `PrgEnv-nvidia`
+When using `PrgEnv-nvidia` the `CC` wrapper by default links in the MPI implementation built for `PrgEnv-nvidia`.

 To build and test this example first make sure that `PrgEnv-nvidia` module has been loaded, then follow the steps below: